 - Then b will send CTS frame to A

-- When CTS frame is received by A then it will start sending dtat frame to B
+- When CTS frame is received by A then it will start sending data frame to B

-- Upon receiving data successfully it will send acknowledgement frame(ACK)
+- Upon receiving data successfully it will send acknowledgment frame(ACK)

 MACA protocol uses RTS and CTS to avoid hidden and exposed terminal problem.
 In hidden terminal problem two nodes try to contact same node at a same time which can create collision to combat this if two nodes send RTS to same node then the node which receives CTS will send the data not the other one which will avoid the collision.